About Me & Our Family

 My Background

-I purchased my first two females in 2020.
-I only planned on a pet, then the breeder told me about this wonderful team of breeders and their goals.
-So I decided to go ahead and purchase with breeding rights and join the team.
-I had only planned on purchasing 1 kitten but Covid hit, flights got shut down and the flight nanny could not get a flight booked close to this person, so the sell fell through, and since I had agreed to breed the one I was getting and we had a flight booked the breeder asked me if I’d be interested in 2 females instead of one.
-So she and I worked out a deal and a couple weeks later I picked up my first 2 kittens, Queen Elsa and Princess Leia.
 After that it was about a 2 year wait trying to find a compatible male in the USA.
-We were actually considering having a male imported in when one of our breeders had a new litter, from new parents and they were compatible to mine.
+We were actually considering having a male imported in when one of our breeders had a new litter, from new parents and they were compatible with mine.
 You can imagine my joy, so that was kitten number 3 named Elisha Roi.
-Oh but wait, funny story…… The vet said to the breeder, I think this one is a female not a male, so we thought we finally found our breeder, now we are going to have to wait for next years litter and hope for a male in that one.
-So we bought our daughter a dog, thinking we could have her trained before a new kitten comes, then after the dog purchase, the breeder took the kittens back for a follow up visit and much to all our suprise, the vet said nope this one actually was a boy.
-Now we had waited so long to find a compatible breeder, we decided not to pass on him.
+Oh but wait, funny story… The vet said to the breeder, I think this one is a female, not a male, so we thought we finally found our breeder, now we are going to have to wait for next year’s litter and hope for a male in that one.
+So we bought our daughter a dog, thinking we could have her trained before a new kitten came, then after the dog purchase, the breeder took the kittens back for a follow-up visit, and much to all our surprise, the vet said nope this one actually was a boy.
+Now we had waited so long to find a compatible breeder, that we decided not to pass on him.
 So, we ventured to have a new kitten and a puppy at the same time.
-Then a few months later came kitten number 4 our sweet lil purr baby Amaretta Bleu, yup at this point you can probably tell, I’m pretty much hooked on these cats and I absolutely love this breed.
-Amaretta was between 3-4 months when we brought her home and Eli was so thrilled cause he was still young enough to want a play buddy. and my 2 females were older and they just wanna lay around and be lazy.
-So now, he is old enough to breed, we have 3 Queens and 1 Male.
-They all have different but wonderful personalities.
-Although we do plan to add either a golden or a blue golden female to our cattery so we can produce some colors for those who want this breed but would like another color, then that will pretty much make up our cattery, we are planning on staying a small cattery and enjoy our fur babies as pets, not just money makers

 Thank You For Visiting Me, Our Family & Our Cattery